f4exb/sdrangel/plugins/channeltx/remotesource/readme.md

-<h1>Daemon source channel plugin</h1>
+<h1>Remote source channel plugin</h1>

 <h2>Introduction</h2>

 This plugin receives I/Q samples from UDP and copies them to the baseband to be transmitted by the sink output device.
-It uses SDRDaemon format and possible FEC protection.
+It uses SDRangel remote format and possible FEC protection.

 It is present only in Linux binary releases.